 LOCATION: LY 132, 1st floor, West Wing

 Circulation: Policies and Services

-- For FAU students, faculty, and staff, your OWL Card is your library card and enables you to check materials out of the library and access online electronic databases and journals off-campus.
+- For currently enrolled FAU students, currently employed faculty, and staff, your OWL Card is your library card and enables you to check materials out of the library and access online electronic databases and journals off-campus.
 The card should be activated at the Service Desk.
 This is a one-time procedure that takes less than a minute and is done in person for the protection of the cardholder.
 For more information on the OWL Card and its use on campus, click here.
 Distance Learning students may obtain their OWL Card by clicking here and may activate their library card by phoning us at 561-297-3762 or emailing us at firstname.lastname@example.org, although if possible the card should be activated in person.

 Eligibility for a Library Card